 Some of our best learning takes place outside of the classroom environment, it also occurs during playtimes.
 We encourage our children to make full use of the facilities on site.
 Lessons may take place in the ICT Suite, the cookery room, the Studio, by the pond area or on the field.
 Similarly, we take our children on visits which will enrich their learning experience.
 Such visits may be planned to deepen their understanding of a particular topic or to stimulate interest in a new theme of study.

 We fully appreciate your support as we work together to educate the citizens of the future.
 Our learners need to develop the skills that will enable them to become fully equipped to cope with the challenges of adult life.
 Our curriculum reflects this by promoting the learning and teaching of skills which are fully transferable.
 For example, whilst it may be important to know where Greece is located if children are studying the ‘Ancient Greeks’, it is also necessary, as a life skill, to be able to locate Greece on a map and to understand its position around other countries.
 It is also important that our learners can communicate this information and use their skills to locate other countries, becoming increasingly familiar with the world around them.
-It is this balance of gaining knowledge and actually learning skills, adaptable throughout life, which we aim to enhance for our learners during their time with us.
+It is this balance of gaining knowledge and learning skills, adaptable throughout life, which we aim to enhance for our learners during their time with us.
+Our curriculum has been planned logically to give pupils the best possible access to new learning; for example, our historical studies follow a chronological order from Year 3 to Year 6 and our geographical learning starts closest to home and then expands world-wide.
+We share key knowledge with families at the start of each new term, in order that conversations at home can deepen school-based learning.

 Our teachers work hard to plan new and exciting opportunities for learning.
 We use historical and geographical themes to launch each term's topic focus.
 We always raise aspirations in English and maths.
 RE teaching will continue to follow the locally agreed syllabus which reflects the diversity of our community.
 You will learn more about the areas of learning your child will explore in our regular year group newsletters.